pmercatoris/duck_vd/README.md

 -   **`https://`, `s3://`, etc.:** It uses DuckDB's powerful built-in `httpfs` extension for optimized access.
 -   **Local Files:** It reads directly from your local filesystem.

-In all cases, it runs the query and saves the result to a temporary Parquet file, which is then passed to VisiData.
-This ensures that data types (like dates, numbers, etc.) are correctly preserved.
+For any query, it generates a unique hash of the SQL command.
+If a file with this hash exists in `~/.cache/duck_vd/`, it is opened instantly.
+Otherwise, the query is executed, and the result is saved to the cache for future use.